ggarra13/mrv2/README.md

 ## Notes on installation

-- On macOS you install it by following the README.md instructions embedded in the .dmg file.
+- On macOS you install it by opening the .dmg file.
+When you do so, Apple's Gatekeeper will not allow it.
+  The macOS application is currently not notarized, so when you launch it you will not be able to run it as macOS will warn you that the file is not secure as it was downloaded from internet.
+  To avoid that, you need to open the Apple Logo->Settings->Privacy and Security and go to Security and allow "Opening Anyway".
+  Then, you need to further follow some steps as in the README file provided in the installer.

 - Windows and Chrome, like macOS, also protect you from installing files from the Internet.
 When you first download it with Chrome it may warn